Click the " Select Language" button below.

 “We believe our children deserve safe, well-designed spaces that support strong instruction.
 These discussions are about being thoughtful with our resources while keeping students at the center of every decision.
 Our goal is to ensure every child learns in a setting that supports growth, encourages engagement, and helps them succeed." - Dr. Matt Smith

-- Family Meetings: In line with our belief that partnerships with families are the foundation of success, district leaders will hold an informational meeting on Wednesday, January 14, at 6:00 p.m., in the Blanton Elementary cafeteria.
-We will share next steps, including information about potential new school assignments, transportation, and support services.
+In line with our belief that partnerships with families are the foundation of success, district leaders held an informational meeting to share next steps, information about potential new school assignments, transportation, and support services.
+This entire discussion is guided by our District Values and Beliefs, specifically our commitment to providing productive learning environments.

 Digging into the Data